 In 2020 it’s estimated there are around two billion websites (although not all are active), with Google referencing approximately 56.5 billion web pages – around seven times the current global population.

 Search engines help us make sense of the web

 The numbers are staggering, far beyond comprehension, and most definitely beyond human indexing and organizational skills.
 Instead, we rely on search engines to make sense of the web and help us find information.

 Search engines come in all sizes – from massive internet-wide services like Google to more specialized sites like Octopart.com, a search engine dedicated to electrical parts.
 Without search engines, the web would be unmanageable – merely a huge collection of disorganized, unreferenced pages.
 Search drives the internet and makes it intelligible.

-However, while we’re all familiar with industry behemoth, Google, for our searches you might be a little more surprised at the other entries making significant progress in the battle to be crowned world’s most popular search engine.
+However, while we’re all familiar with the industry behemoth, Google, for our searches you might be a little more surprised at the other entries making significant progress in the battle to be crowned the world’s most popular search engine.
 Read on for 2020’s top three.

 Google remains king in terms of generic search

 One need hardly make any introduction to Google, and it should come as absolutely no surprise it tops the list regarding searches.
 Google is now so popular it has changed our language and become part of our culture – when did you last say “search for it” instead of just “Google it”?